© Crown copyright 2019

 We’re also looking into the option of offering farmers a one-off lump sum in place of any further Direct Payments they would have been entitled to receive.
 We plan to run a consultation with farmers later in the year to look into how this could work best.
 Regardless, the earliest we’d offer the lump sum would be 2021.

 By 2021, we plan to communicate what compliance looks like and how we’ll monitor regulations in the short term.
 In the longer term, we plan to adopt a partnership-based approach in designing a future regulatory system.
 This means we’ll work with farmers to develop ways to monitor regulations in the future.

 Our new approach to regulation and enforcement will be more targeted.
 We’ll balance maintaining robust regulatory requirements – which protect our standards and reputation – with proportionate monitoring, inspection and enforcement activity.

 We want to create a new culture of regulation, one which encourages better communication and data-sharing between Defra agencies, and a smoother, less burdensome experience for those who are regulated.

 The current government has committed to fund all Rural Development Programme projects commencing before the end of 2020.
 These projects will run for the lifetime of their agreement.

-We recognise the unique situations of our rural areas and the support they’ll require after we leave the EU.
-This is why we are working with the Ministry of Housing, Communities and Local Government to develop the ways in which the UK Shared Prosperity Fund will support the rural economy after we leave the EU.
+We recognise the unique situations of our rural areas and the support they’ll require from 1 January 2021.
+This is why we’re working with the Ministry of Housing, Communities and Local Government to develop the ways in which the UK Shared Prosperity Fund will support the rural economy from 1 January 2021.